Liquid-solid friction on crystalline surfaces: a perspective: Introduction

-In this chapter, we will not dwell on the technological impacts of liquid friction but these are crucial in the field of membrane processes.
-Indeed, slippery materials could dramatically cut-down the viscous dissipation and change the paradigm of separation processes, often based on the highly energy intensive distillation.
+Although the technological implications of liquid friction are beyond the scope of this chapter, they are crucial in the field of membrane processes.
+Indeed, slippery membrane materials could dramatically reduce energy costs and change the paradigm of separation processes, which are often based on highly energy-intensive distillation.
 For a review of membrane processes, see for example Ref.\cite{drioli2016encyclopedia}.